clayamakita/webscraping_project_01/README.md

 2. February 2023: The code is available in [this file](https://github.com/clayamakita/webscraping_project_01/blob/main/webscraping_02.py).
 The script was developed using the base from the previous month and it included webscraping two different supermarket websites.
 A list of the same products in both supermarkets' websites was created in order to ultimately compare prices between them.
 The results were stored in a dataframe and saved in a csv file.

 3. March 2023: The code is available in [this file](https://github.com/clayamakita/webscraping_project_01/blob/main/webscraping_03.py).
+New products were included, improvements to the script were made and the script was run about once a week.
+A [Jupyter Notebook](https://github.com/clayamakita/webscraping_project_01/blob/main/analysis_webscraping.ipynb) was created to read the files and clean the data.

-The idea for this month is to run the script, at least, once a week, include other products and analyze the results using Pandas and possibly a visualization tool.
+4. April 2023: The idea for this month is to continue running the script once a week and analyze the results obtained so far.

 ## Starting the project